Several homes damaged after a tornado rips through central Wisconsin, officials say – KION546

 “There are numerous roads that are impassible because of these hazards,” the office said.

-The tornado swept through as parts of the state as well as the Midwest grapples with a simmering heat wave and the aftermath of severe storms from earlier this week.
+The tornado swept through the region grappled with a simmering heat wave and the aftermath of severe storms from earlier this week.
 On Tuesday, the heat index reached 108 degrees Fahrenheit at Milwaukee Mitchell International Airport, the National Weather Service said.

+Temperatures in Milwaukee on Wednesday reached up to 95 degrees — nearly 20 degrees above average — with high humidity, according to NWS.

+The Milwaukee County Medical Examiner’s Office said Wednesday two heat-related deaths are under investigation, and autopsy results are expected Thursday.
+CNN has reached out to the medical examiner’s office for additional information.

-Meanwhile, the severe storms moving across the Upper Midwest and the Ohio River Valley Monday left about 150,000 homes and businesses without power as of 11:50 p.m.
-ET across Ohio, Michigan, Indiana, West Virginia, Alabama and Georgia, according to PowerOutage.us.
+Meanwhile, the severe storms moving across the Upper Midwest and the Ohio River Valley on Monday left more than 100,000 homes and businesses without power as of early Thursday across Ohio, Michigan, Indiana, West Virginia and Alabama, according to PowerOutage.us.

 The-CNN-Wire